katanacap/klickhouse/klickhouse/README.md

-# Klickhouse
+# Klickhouse (Fork by Katana Capital)

+NOTICE: This repository is a fork of [Protryon/klickhouse](https://github.com/Protryon/klickhouse).
+Since the upstream repository has not been updated for some time, we at Katana Capital decided to maintain our own fork in an open-source manner.
+We extend our deepest gratitude to the original author for creating this wonderful crate, and hope they are not inconvenienced by our decision to continue development under our organization.

+## About the Project

-Klickhouse is a pure Rust SDK for working with [Clickhouse](https://clickhouse.tech/docs/en/) with the native protocol in async environments with minimal boilerplate and maximal performance.
+Klickhouse is a pure Rust SDK for working with ClickHouse via its native protocol in asynchronous environments.
+The aim is to reduce boilerplate code while maximizing performance.

 ## Example Usage